This is also available as a word or PDF document in our files area. Feel free to suggest other questions that should be included.

 Are there conferences for just genetic genealogy?

-and see classes above for the link to the videos from the recent I4GG conference
+and see the classes section above for the link to the videos from the recent I4GG conference